Professor — Ph.D., Johns Hopkins University

 - Campus Mail Code: D1300

-Peers earned his Ph.D. in the History of Art from The Johns Hopkins University, and, while on leave in 2000–01, he earned a Licentiate in Medieval Studies from the Pontifical Institute of Mediaeval Studies in the University of Toronto.
+Peers earned my Ph.D. in the History of Art from The Johns Hopkins University, and, while on leave in 2000 – 01, he earned a Licentiate in Medieval Studies from the Pontifical Institute of Mediaeval Studies in the University of Toronto.
 He has been a faculty member at the University of Texas at Austin since 1998.

-During the 2007–08 academic year, he was a fellow at the Institute for Advanced Study, Princeton, and during the 2011–12 academic year, he was a Whitehead Professor at the American School of Classical Studies at Athens.
+During the 2007 – 08 academic year, Peers was a Member of the Institute for Advanced Study, Princeton, and during the 2011 - 12 academic year, he was a Whitehead Professor at the American School of Classical Studies at Athens.
 For the summer semester 2014,he was a Senior Fellow at the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie, Bauhaus-Universität Weimar.
 During the 2015-16 academic year, Peers will be a member of a research team, “Poetics of Christian Performance,” gathered at the Israel Institute for Advanced Study, Jerusalem.

 T C 302 • Images Of Hellenism